 One of the most decisive factors that determine the geothermal potential is the aquifer temperature.
 ThermoGIS uses a temperature model to determine the average temperature of the aquifers at each XYZ location (Békési et al. (2020); (Bonté et al., 2012); Gies et al. (2021)).
 The model consists of a three-dimensional grid with 1000x1000x200-metre cells.
 Each cell holds an estimate of the temperature.
-The basis of the model is formed by a layer model that is a combination of the ThermoGIS aquifer layer model and REGIS (the REgional Geohydrological Information System, Hummelman et al. (2019); Vernes & van Doorn (2005)), supplemented by the depths of the Namurian, Westphalian, Dinantian and those of the Upper and Lower Crust.
+The basis of the model is formed the DGM Deep layer model, supplemented by the depths of the Namurian, Westphalian, Dinantian and those of the Upper and Lower Crust.

 The model is calculated in a number of steps, initially in a grid with cells of 3000x3000x200 metres down to a depth of 10 kilometres and 3000x3000x3000 metres to a depth of 100 kilometres.
 In a subsequent step this is refined to 1000x1000x200 metres down to a depth of 10 kilometres.